Man acquitted in the Ariyalur rape and murder is preparing for a political career

 In addition to the government’s appeal, the family is also going for an appeal on their own.
 Stating that seven years of their lives have been defined by police station, court and legalities, Savitri said that her fight does not end here.
 “Justice is not served properly yet.
 There are times when we do not have money to go to court.
 But I will keep fighting till the other three get punished,” she said.

 Suresh runs a small business in the village and is a full-time DMK worker.
-His friends TNM spoke to at the village made insinuations on the girl’s character and alleged that she had “undergone abortions” multiple times.
+His friends TNM spoke to in the village made insinuations about the girl’s character and alleged that she had “undergone abortions” multiple times.
 “How will we know who did this to her?” they asked and added that they suspect the involvement of others in the case.

-Nithin who drives a lorry and refused to talk to TNM stating that the verdict was out and that he was innocent.
+Nithin, who drives a lorry, refused to talk to TNM stating that the verdict was out and that he was innocent.
 “If you have any questions, you can ask the court,” he said.
 Appu was not in the village when we visited and attempts to reach him went vain.
 Neighbours told us that he keeps to himself most of the time.

-TNM has reached out to DGP Shankar Jiwal, and Tamil Nadu Law Minister S Reghupathy seeking their responses.
-This copy will be updated as and when they reply.
+TNM has reached out to DGP Shankar Jiwal and Tamil Nadu Law Minister S Reghupathy seeking their responses.
+This story will be updated if and when they reply.

 This reporting is made possible with support from Report for the World, an initiative of The GroundTruth Project.